vacp2p/rfc/content/docs/rfcs/14/README.md

 # Security Consideration

 ## Confidentiality, integrity, and authenticity
-In Waku, the data confidentiality, integrity, and authenticity is an application layer concern.
+Data confidentiality, integrity, and authenticity is an application layer concern.
 The application layer decides on how the `payload` of a `WakuMessage` shall be encrypted or signed to meet the privacy needs.
-[WAKU2-PAYLOAD](/content/docs/rfcs/26/README.md) presents the set of available tools in this regard.
+[WAKU2-PAYLOAD](/content/docs/rfcs/26/README.md) presents the set of supported encryption and signature schemes in WAKU2.

 ## Reliability of WakuMessage timestamp
 The `timestamp` field in `WakuMessage` is set by its sender.